Lukaszpg/zadanie_kalkulator_s/README.md

 gradlew clean build
 ```

-Gradle is configured to do all the following things in this order:
+Gradle is configured to do all the following things:

 1. Get all necessary java dependencies.
 2. Launch unit tests with Spock.